Sales to emerging markets a bright spot for Harley Davidson

 The latest results show those efforts are bearing fruit.

-While retail motorcycle sales were down across all the geographies, they were up in emerging markets on the back of a double-digit growth in China and ASEAN markets.
+While retail motorcycle sales were down in the developed markets, they were up in emerging markets on the back of a double-digit growth in China and ASEAN markets.

+Levatich credited the performance to the company's decision to set up a plant in Thailand to serve the Southeast Asian market as well as China.
+The decision had drawn flak from both U.S. President Donald Trump as well as Harley's labor unions.

+The move, however, has allowed the American icon to circumvent the region's tariff barriers and price its bikes more competitively, resulting in a 77per cent jump in sales in Southeast Asia during the June quarter.

 "We expected 2019 to be a difficult year and it is unfolding as such, especially in our developed international markets," Chief Financial Officer John Olin told analysts on an earnings call.

-Compounding the company's troubles is U.S. President Donald Trump's trade war.
+Adding to the company's troubles is Trump's trade war.
 In retaliation for the tariffs the White House placed on imported steel and aluminum, the European Union increased import duties on U.S.-manufactured Harley bikes to 31per cent from 6per cent last June.

-In the latest quarter, Harley's profits declined to US$1.23 per share from US$1.45 per share a year ago.
+In the June quarter, Harley's profits declined to US$1.23 per share from US$1.45 per share a year ago.

 (Reporting by Rajesh Kumar Singh; Editing by Nick Zieminski)